Published by Jeremy. Last Updated on January 4, 2023.

 This means that you are alone in nature on the roughly one-mile out and back loop (that is incredibly shaded and cool even in the summer heat).

 We can appreciate this fact alone as most of the trails in and around the city are quite popular, but this also brings about another point worth keeping in mind: nature wins on this trail.

 Do not be surprised if you find many spider webs crossing the paths of this trail, and at times some of the brush towards the ground can be a bit over grown as well.

 This one truly lives up to its reserve status and is a rather nice trail to stop by and visit when you're in the region checking out other nearby parks like Beechwood Farms or North Park.
 You may not make the trip especially just for this one, but if you are nearby and want to add on an extra mile hike to your day, you can't go wrong here.

 The Trillium Trail is located approximately three miles northeast of downtown Pittsburgh just off of Squaw Run Road in Fox Chapel.
-Download a digital copy of the park map here.

 The Trillium Trail is also one of the features in the amazing book “60 Hikes Within 60 Miles: Pittsburgh Edition” that we are working through as a part of this series.
 If you are interested in day hikes near the city we highly recommend picking this one up!

 In the mood for a sale?
 Or perhaps you simply want to try out something new?
 Check out our latest Pittsburgh promotions below!